11 Alternatives to QuickBooks in 2024

 If you hate doing accounting yourself

 Bench (that’s us) is an online bookkeeping service powered by real humans.
-Our simple service focuses on bookkeeping and tax filing, and we do it really well (check out our 4.7+ star reviews on Capterra and Trustpilot).
+Our simple service focuses on bookkeeping and tax filing, and we do it really well (check out our 4.5+ star reviews on Capterra).
 We’ll give you your own bookkeeping team, take in all of your business’ transactions, organize them for you, and provide you with monthly financial statements.

-If the idea of catching up on your bookkeeping, preparing for your taxes, or taking care of your finances alone sounds daunting, Bench can take that stress off your plate—for good.
+If the idea of catching up on your bookkeeping, preparing for your taxes, or taking care of your finances alone sounds daunting, Bench can take that work and stress off your plate—for good.

 Need quick insights into your financial performance?
 Your Bench account offers a high-level overview of your business’ cash flow and expenses, helping you see where your money is going in real time.
 If you need further detail, just click into any transaction.